Starting an affiliate marketing program isn’t as simple as slapping an ad on a website and watching the dough roll in.

 The most popular affiliate marketing models are pay-per-click or pay-per-performance.
 Let’s take a look at each of these affiliate marketing models in greater detail.

 In this marketing model, advertisers pay affiliate marketers when a referral on the affiliate’s website leads a user to click through a text link or an ad graphic or banner to the advertiser’s site.
-Users generally don’t have to buy anything on the advertiser’s website for the affiliate marketers to earn a commission.
+Users generally don’t have to buy anything on the advertiser’s website to earn a commission.
 This situation makes it easier for a marketer with a lower-traffic commerce site to still succeed in affiliate marketing.

 In this affiliate marketing model, advertisers only pay affiliate marketers when his efforts result in a lead or sale.
 There are two main types of pay-per-performance affiliate marketing models: